birjj/csgo-vscripts/README.md

 </dl>

 ## Known bugs
-- Cannot differentiate AI from human players;
+- Cannot differentiate AI from human players;<br>
 Hard to fix in a way that's reliable;
-- When taking over VIP Bot, VIP vanishes but round doesn't end;
+- When taking over VIP Bot, VIP vanishes but round doesn't end;<br>
 Potential fix: Save last known VIP position, when there's not VIP and VIP didn't die, set closest CT to last known position as VIP.